-Knife in the Water (1962) was without a doubt the push that Polanski needed to kick-start his international career.
+Knife in the Water (1962) was without a doubt the push that Polanski needed to kickstart his international career.
 This psychological thriller is a vivid, somewhat cynical account of the primitive sexual urges that drive men – a motif that Polanski will return to throughout his career.
-The premise is simple: two men on a boat – each tries to prove his superiority over the other to a woman in a testosterone-driven bout of rivalry.
+The premise is simple: two men on a boat – each tries to prove his superiority over the other to a woman in a testosterone driven bout of rivalry.
 Finally, a tragedy occurs.
 However, the story does not end here; in fact, it ends with a spectacularly tragicomic twist.

 Polanski’s dark fantasies soon led him to filming Rosemary’s Baby (1968), which is still considered by many to be a classic of the horror genre.
 In short, a young woman is raped by Satan and carries his child – but as opposed to explicit violence, the film achieves its macabre atmosphere through suspense and black humour.
-The subtle, tense narration immerses the viewer completely in the disturbing plot; and this personal involvement is perhaps the best sign of the film’s success.
+The subtle, tense narration immerses the viewer completely in the disturbing plot, and this personal involvement is perhaps the best sign of the film’s success.

 Following the success of Rosemary’s Baby, Polanski went through several tumultuous decades which included the murder of his wife Sharon Tate by followers of Charles Manson and a conviction for sexual assault which led him to flee the United States.
 However, in 2000 Polanski filmed an adaptation of Szpilman’s The Pianist, which soon became one of his most acclaimed productions.
-It tells the story of a pianist living and hiding in Warsaw during the mass deportations of WW II.
+It tells the story of a pianist living and hiding in Warsaw during the mass deportations of World War Two.
 Chopin’s compositions accompany the antihero through his ordeal and form an astonishing and incongruous background to the naked brutality of many scenes.
 The film received seven Academy Award nominations and won three; it also won the Palme d’Or at the Cannes Film Festival, as well as several BAFTA and César awards.

 Throughout his work, Kieślowski remains a master of letting his characters speak for themselves.
-Even upon finding themselves in bizarre, otherworldly circumstances, their natural légèreté never ceases to convince us that we are watching reality in all its splendour and fleetingness.
+Even upon finding themselves in bizarre, otherworldly circumstances, their natural légèreté never ceases to convince us that we are watching reality in all its splendor and fleetingness.

 A prominent member of the Polish Film School (1955-1965), Wajda is arguably the most faithful representative of Polish heritage in international cinematography.
 Intensely prolific throughout his career, he created one acclaimed masterpiece after another in the politically restricted environment that was communist Poland before 1989.

-In 1975, Wajda’s work was already lodged deep in the hearts of the Poles; his Ashes and Diamond (1958) was hailed as an uncontested piece of art, whilst The Promised Land (1975) was nominated for an Academy Award.
+In 1975, Wajda’s work was already lodged deep in the hearts of the Poles; Ashes and Diamond (1958) was hailed as an uncontested piece of art, while The Promised Land (1975) was nominated for an Academy Award.
 In 1975, at a cinematography conference in Gdansk, Wajda voiced his frustration to the communist authorities; he argued that the regime cornered young directors into filming epic, historical dramas and book adaptations rather than features with a contemporary focus.

 Soon after the conference, Wajda was allowed to film the first contemporary story in years.
 The film tells the fate of a hero bricklayer – essentially a cog trapped in the vast political machine, who soon turns into an awkward element within the communist constellation.
 Man of Marble (1977) shows the makings and fall of a communist legend; indeed, legends have been told about the film’s genesis and screenings.
 When it was first shown publicly – and the authorities allowed it to be screened in only one cinema, in order to stifle its outreach – long, angry queues formed outside the cinema, brimming with young Poles determined to see the controversial production.

-Even after the collapse of the communist system and – along with it – censorship, Wajda remained faithful to the historical epic and merged it with stories of individual weight (The Revenge, 2002, or Pan Tadeusz, 1999).
+Even after the collapse of the communist system and along with it, censorship, Wajda remained faithful to the historical epic and merged it with stories of individual weight (The Revenge, 2002, or Pan Tadeusz, 1999).
 One of his recent productions, Katyn (2007), stirred many critics by its brave portrayal of the Katyn massacre during the Second World War.
 Although the film received mixed reviews, its symbolism remains touching in the spectrum of Polish cinematography.